 Access to credit is a significant boost or barrier to housing market growth.
-While some suburbs offer a range of housing price options; pinpointing product prices and types to specific areas; especially considering local affordability; is important to ensuring programme success.
+While some suburbs offer a range of housing price options, the pinpointing of product prices and types to specific areas, especially considering local affordability, is key to ensuring programme success.